 There are going to be events that occur in the world of Verra.
 Sometimes this will be a rampaging pack of raptors that attack your town, it could be a horde of Zombies, it could even be a Dragon you have disturbed with your industrial pursuits and the development of your Node.
 Regardless of what causes the event, it will be an event you must address or it will have lasting effect on your Node.
 While these events do not have the ability to destroy a Node, they can certainly disrupt it, killing NPCs and disabling services until they are built back up.

-During events it is possible that players will expend Monster Coins in order to take control of the monsters.
-While this system has been quite controversial form the perspective a player is going to be able to inflict more damage to an enemy Nodes when compared to a mob AI, Intrepid has said they will structure this system to prevent people gaming the system.
+During events it is possible that players will expend Monster Coins to take control of the monsters.
+This system has been quite controversial from a player perspective, given a monster under the control of a human player will without a doubt be able to inflict more damage to an enemy node Nodes when compared to abilities of a mob AI, Intrepid Studios has said they will structure this system to prevent people gaming the system and inflicting a disproportionate amount of damage through this system.

 It is also important to note, that while players may take control of the NPCs during a Monster Coin Event, they do not have the power to spawn the event.
 Players are only able to take control of the NPCs when the system decides an event should occur.